 On May 15, 2019, we acquired Clabber Girl Corporation, a leader in baking products, including baking powder, baking soda and corn starch, from Hulman & Company for approximately \$84.6 million in cash.
 In addition to Clabber Girl, the number one retail baking powder brand, Clabber Girl Corporation's product offerings include the Rumford, Davis, Hearth Club and Royal brands of retail baking powder, baking soda and corn starch, and the Royal brand of foodservice dessert mixes.
 We refer to this acquisition as the "Clabber Girl acquisition."

-The following table sets forth the preliminary allocation of the Clabber Girl acquisition purchase price to the estimated fair value of the net assets acquired at the date of acquisition.
-The preliminary purchase price allocation may be adjusted as a result of the finalization of our purchase price allocation procedures related to the assets acquired and liabilities assumed.
-We anticipate completing the purchase price allocation during the second quarter of 2020.
+The following table sets forth the allocation of the Clabber Girl acquisition purchase price to the estimated fair value of the net assets acquired at the date of acquisition.

 Clabber Girl Acquisition (in thousands):